Nimra Bucha

-Nimra Bucha is a Pakistani actress who has appeared in a variety of TV serials, films, web-series and has also worked in theatre.
+Nimra Bucha is a Pakistani actress who has worked in TV serials, films, web-series and theatre.
 She played the role of Saadat Hassan Manto's muse in Sarmad Khoosat's Manto which earned her a nomination for Lux Style Awards for best supporting actress film.

 Career

 She started her career at Traverse Theatre in 2006.
 She has since acted in several television dramas on different channels.
-Her famous work includes Daam and Mera Yaqeen.
+Her famous work includes TV dramas Daam and Mera Yaqeen.